 Project Management Professional (PMP)®:

-Project Management Professional (PMP) is the most sought-after project management certification around the world.
+Project Management Professional certification (PMP) is the most sought-after project management certification around the world.
 It is like the ‘gold standard’ among project management certifications.
 The certification imparts in-depth knowledge in handling of projects with planning, scheduling, controlling and monitoring and closing out the project.
 PMI® the parent organization continuously works with the enterprises and academia all over the world to keep the certification relevant to address changing business demands.

 According to the PMI’s “Project Management Salary Survey 8th Edition”, PMP credential holders will earn nearly 17% more salary than their uncertified counterparts.